ourzora/mint-page-template/contracts/README.md

 npx hardhat node
 ```

+When you start up a node, it will spit out a number of test addresses, you can take one of the private keys and [connect it to Metamask](https://stackoverflow.com/questions/68814078/how-do-i-add-ether-to-my-localhost-metamask-wallet-with-hardhat) and use it to test your frontend app in-browser.

-Then we need to deploy the contract onto the node (this needs to happen every time you stop and then restart the node).
+Then we need to deploy the contract onto the node (note: you need to do this every time you restart the node).

 ```shell
 npx hardhat run scripts/deploy-testnet.js --network localhost
 ```

-Then copy the 'Token address' which is returned (ie. "0x6969B2315678afecb367f032d93F642f64180aa3"), this will need to go into then .env.local file within our main frontend app as `NEXT_PUBLIC_CONTRACT_ADDRESS=`.
+Copy the 'Token address' which is returned (ie. `0x6969B2315678afecb367f032d93F642f64180aa3`), this will need to go into your `.env.local` file within the main frontend app as `NEXT_PUBLIC_CONTRACT_ADDRESS=`.
 We will also use this to interact with the contract through the hardhat console, so keep it saved somewhere close to hand.

-Then, the last step, the contract begins paused, so we need to unpause it to interact with it with our frontend.
+Then, the last step, the contract begins paused, so we need to `unpause` it to test most of the useful methods.

 ```shell
 npx hardhat console --network localhost